 If you chew gum on a regular basis, that certainly qualifies as chronic exposure.

 You may be inclined to eat a less healthy diet

 A 2013 study published in the journal Eating Behaviors linked chewing gum before meals to a lower quality of diet.
-The study also linked chewing gum (mint flavored, in this case) to eating less fruits… not a healthy choice.
+The study also linked chewing gum (mint-flavored, in this case) to eating fewer fruits… not a healthy choice.